|Loc: SE San Miguel Island||Lat: N34-03.4||Long: W120-21.3||Last visit: Sept 2017|

-San Miguel is the rumored final resting place of Juan Cabrillo, who discovered the island sometime around 1540, and died there after an altercation with the Chumash Indians in 1543.
-(Something about counterfeit chips at the blackjack table.)
+San Miguel is the rumored final resting place of Juan Cabrillo, who “discovered” the island sometime around 1540, and died there after an altercation with the Chumash in 1543.

-While further away from Oxnard/Ventura, and more challenging in terms of navigation than most other off shore destinations, the trip to San Miguel, and Cuyler specifically, is well worth the effort (even considering all of Fagan cautionary comments, which are definitely worth reading).
+While further away from Oxnard/Ventura, and more challenging in terms of navigation than most other off-shore destinations, the trip to San Miguel, and Cuyler specifically, is well worth the effort (even considering all of Fagan’s cautionary comments, which are definitely worth reading).

 There are two possible ways in and out of Cuyler.
 Our first trip to Cuyler was by way of Point Bennett on the North West tip of San Miguel, around Castle Rock, past Simonton Cove and around Harris Point, about two-thirds of a circumnavigation.
 That’s the long way.
 It’s also the beautiful way.

-The top picture shows Nifty Rock in the foreground, the peninsula a bit closer and Hill 485 and Hare Rock in the background.
+The APPROACH picture below shows Nifty Rock in the foreground, the peninsula a bit closer and Hill 485 and Hare Rock in the background.
 The shoulder of Harris Pt. is at the far right.

 Following our route from the north, first identify Harris Point, which is unmistakable due its conspicuous hill, shoulder, and steep cliffs, and 288′ Prince Island, which lies approximately a mile offshore at the East side of the anchorage.

 Our approach was from the NNW, keeping well off shore.
-As Nifty Rock and Hare Rock are 250 yards and 300 yards off shore respectively, we kept about 400 yards off shore lining up on Judge Rock (below).
+As Nifty Rock and Hare Rock are 250 yards and 300 yards off shore respectively, we kept about 400 yards off shore lining just left of Nifty Rock and Hare Rock.

-Part of a prudent sailor’s preparation for a journey to Cuyler should include careful study of Coast Pilot and Fagan’s Cruising Guide.
+Part of a prudent sailor’s preparation for a journey to Cuyler should include careful study of the chart, Coast Pilot and Fagan’s Cruising Guide.

 In Feb 2011 (I’m not sure I’d recommend going to San Miguel in the winter, but we were very, very lucky and had the best weather we’d ever seen between Santa Ana events), we approached from the north side of Prince Island.

 There is a small island near Prince and some hidden rocks just past the end of the island.
-Once we were abeam those rocks we headed into the anchorage.
-As usual, the setting sun was in our eyes, but it’s an easy route into the anchorage.
+Once we were abeam those rocks we put Hill 485 at 1 o’clock.
+The sun was in our eyes and we proceeded slowly until we could identify Hare Rock.
+From there, we intercepted our earlier course, turning south and passing a few hundred yards east of Bat Rock and continuing south a few hundred yards before turning into the anchorage.
 We anchored in 30 feet and listened to Elephant Seals squawk, whine, moan and bellow all night.

 BTW – when approaching from the east, the breakers on middle rock and others in the center of the harbor make the area look impassable if there’s any sort of swell.
 Press on and reevaluate the conditions when abeam the west end of Prince Island.
 It’s quite likely that you’ll find a relatively calm passage to the anchorage.
-BTW2 – there is usually a fair amount of kelp to avoid, but on our Feb 2011 trip it was 95% clear.
+BTW2 – historically this is a very kelpy area, but on our Feb 2011 trip and again in 2017 it was 95% clear.

-Conditions were extremely benign while we were there each fall in 2006, 7, and 8, and allowed us to use a single hook, Fagan cautions that wind and substantial swells can come up suddenly, requiring a second hook, or if conditions deteriorate sufficiently, render this anchorage unsafe.
+Conditions were extremely benign while we were there each Fall in 2006, 7, 8 and 17 and allowed us to use a single hook, Fagan cautions that wind and substantial swells can come up suddenly, requiring a second hook, or if conditions deteriorate sufficiently, render this anchorage unsafe.
 Fagan states “Heavy swells can break in the entrance in rough weather.
 Entering or leaving Cuyler in these conditions is crazy.”

 Departure, the eastern route

-We decided not to leave the same way we came in and departed the anchorage and headed south toward Judge Rock, taking care to avoid the numerous kelp beds.
+We decided not to leave the same way we came in and departed the anchorage and headed south toward Gull Rock, taking care to avoid the numerous kelp beds while monitoring the depth.